Progen-Dev/Progen/.github/ISSUE_TEMPLATE/new_command.md

 ---
-name: new  command
+name: New Command
-about: Create a report of what the command should do
+about: Explain what the Command should be able to do.
-title: '[New Command] '
+title: '[Feature Request] '
 labels: enhancement
 assignees: ''

 ---

+**Category**
+- [ ] New Command
+- [ ] Enhancement

 **Describe your Idea**
-Describe your suggestion for a new command.
+> Describe your suggestion for a new command.

+**Additional information**
+> Smaller information that could be useful.

 **command steps**
-Steps as the command can be used.
+> Steps as the command can be used.

 1. '...'
 2. '...'
 3. '...'

-**Expected behavior**
-Explained was the order intended to.

-**Additional information**
-Smaller information that could be useful.
-For example, what is progen is supposed to spend on information?

-**Webinterface Feature**
-Reasons if and how the command should be shown in the webinterface.